 Dry months for April and May follow from the records of Jan Strialius, a scribe in České Budějovice (Brázdil and Kotyza, 1999).
 In addition to noting that April was "as sunny as May" he indicated drought in a record for 30 April, great drought for 8 May and on 3 June ("thus far, great drought").
-Such dry weather may also be confirmed by the writing of the knight Pavel Korka of Korkyně (Vybíral, 2014), who reported bad yields for Bohemia (particularly wheat and rye), a lack of hay, and shortages, but a good yield of grapes (see also Brázdil and Kotyza, 2014).
-Shortages and hunger were also reported in many other Bohemian and Moravian narrative sources, but without specific details.
+Such dry weather may also be confirmed by the writing of the knight Pavel Korka of Korkyně (Vybíral,

+2014), who reported bad yields for Bohemia (particularly wheat and rye), a lack of hay, and shortages, but a good yield of grapes (see also Brázdil and Kotyza, 2014).
+Shortages and hunger were also reported in many other Bohemian and Moravian narrative sources, but without specific details. (ii) 1603

 According to records kept by Jan Voldřich Klusák from Radovesnice (AS8) "[...] great drought immediately after Easter [30 March] right until the grain harvest, such that older people maintained that they could remember none greater, since grasslands, and also meadows in some places, burned and it was possible to harvest only scant straw and hay [...]"
-Almost no rain from spring to the grain harvest, when the winter cereals existed only upon winter moisture and grain was therefore expensive, were reported in the chronicles of an Anabaptist sect, the "Hutterian Brethren", in Moravia (Wolkan, 1923).
+Almost no rain from spring to the grain harvest, when the winter cereals existed only upon winter moisture and grain was therefore expensive, were reported in the chronicles of an Anabaptist sect, the "Hutterian Brethren", in Moravia (Wolkan, appear in the dog days [i.e. 14 July-15 August], thus to this day [7 June] a large part of the spring crops, particularly in Bohemia, has withered; the winter cereals have ripened without grain.
+When in the course of these days the Lord provided moisture, it became colder and morning frost followed [...]
+At these frequently-sprinkled times, the air was fresh [and also] the cereal that stood already dry and

+40 1923).
 This is confirmed by a report of a dry year from the chronicle of the Podolský family at Drahotuše (Indra and Turek, 1946) that "nearly nothing came of the wheat and oats because everything remained near the ground."